Arithmetic geometry of character varieties with regular monodromy: Examples

 \subsection{Character varieties with positive Euler characteristic}

 In this subsection, we give some examples of character varieties with regular monodromy and non-zero Euler characteristic.
+Recall that the Euler characteristic is obtained by substituting $q=1$ into the counting polynomial.
 It would be interesting to find a general expression for these Euler characteristics.

 Let $(G,g,m,n)= (\GL_2, 0, 3, 4)$, with $C_1, C_2, C_3$ the conjugacy classes of $\mathrm{diag}(a_1,a_2)$, $\mathrm{diag}(b_1,b_2)$, $\mathrm{diag}(c_1,c_2)$, respectively and $C_4$ the regular unipotent conjugacy class.
 Let us assume that $a_1\neq a_2$, $b_1\neq b_2$ and $c_1 \neq c_2$ and $a_ib_jc_k\neq1 $ for all $(i,j,k)$; i.e., $(C_1,C_2, C_3, C_4)$ is generic in the sense of \cite[\S2]{HLRV}.
 Then our counting formula implies